MichaelWeber2050/Unique_Bedtime_Stories/README.md

 *queue the movie trailer guy voice*

-__Wouldn't it be nice if there was an app to instantly generate a new unique story on demand?__
+__Wouldn't it be nice if there was an app to instantly generate a fresh unique story on demand?__

 ❀ enjoy your tales off ❀